njNafir/ntk/docs/button.rst

 good looking and os level implementation.

-ntk Button is extended version of tkinter base Button with more functionality and eye touchable design, to use this Button widget we need to import furst it from ntk by
+ntk Button is extended version of tkinter base Button with more functionality and eye touchable design, to use this Button widget we need to import first it from ntk by

     from ntk import Button